cvwjensen/springbootcourse/101/actuator/README.md

 Find the build info at http://localhost:8080/actuator/info

-### Exercise 5: Add Team information to the Info section
+### Exercise 5: Add Team information to the info section

 Add team information such as Team name, Contact email, and Team Lead to the info section.